Location: Koh Rong, Cambodia

 - Healthy level of general fitness and stamina

-- Ability to swim 200 m unaided
+- Ability to swim at least 200 m unaided

 - Necessary vaccinations as advised by your local travel nurse or GP